chunguscodes/virtfusion-live-migrate/README.md

 - Attempt to cancel the ongoing migration after a 3-second delay.
 - Terminate further execution, preventing additional migrations from initiating.

+### SIGINT Trap

+If you wish to cancel any further migrations past what is currently running, you can use CTRL+C which will stop the script from running any new migrations when the existing one has concluded.

 ### Disclaimer

 Please ensure to test the script in a non-production environment.
 I am not responsible for any potential data loss or disruptions caused directly or indirectly by the usage of the script.